Comma0101/holm-school/02-How-To-Be-A-Not-Rich-Computer-Scientist.md

 ### Dual Monitors

 Dual monitors are extremely important if you are using online education for a computer science education because it is near impossible to alt+tab back and forth between your tutorial video's code and your IDE on a single screen.
 You will need to have your tutorial code on the left with your IDE on the right.
 The Raspberry Pi finally got a second monitor jack too in 2019!
-With a cheap tablet, you could essentially have three monitors for your Raspberry Pi (though not needed at all, two is enough).</p>
+With a cheap tablet, you could essentially have three monitors for your Raspberry Pi (though not needed at all, two is enough).

 ### Raspberry Pi/old desktop